 Margaret Wade 125 AHSF 685-4615

-Dean

-Norma Duran 124 AHSF 685-4612
+Dean Norma Duran 124 AHSF 685-4612

 Division Secretary

-Brenda Smith 124 AHSF 685-6413
+Brenda Smith Division Secretary 124 AHSF 685-6413

-Division Secretary

 Faculty

-Margie Carrillo 138 TC 685-6449

-Michael Dixon 138 AHSF 685-4630
+Michael Dixon 109 AHSF 685-4616

-Sonia Ford 137 AHSF 685-4525
+Sonia Ford 115 AHSF 685-4525

-Kay Hodge 103 AHSF 685-4621

-Gena Nicholson 138 TC 685-4682
+Kyle Kundomal 116 AHSF 685-4710

-Linda Penny 140 AHSF 685-4622
+Linda Penny 106 AHSF 685-4622

-Connie Sanchez 138C-TC 686-4290

-Joseph Severino 136 AHSF 685-4568
+Joseph Severino 107 AHSF 685-4568

-David Truitt 106 AHSF 685-4616

-Laura Van Husen 138 TC 685-4633

-Karen Vest 138 TC 685-4680
+Lori Thomas 104 AHSF 685-4618

-There are four main objectives of the Department of Mathematics: to provide a sound curriculum for students who wish to pursue a career in mathematics or mathematical education, to provide adequate training for students in science, engineering, and occupational technical programs; to provide math courses to satisfy general degree requirements, and to provide developmental courses to prepare students for college level work.
+There are four main objectives of the Department of Mathematics: to provide a sound curriculum for students who wish to pursue a career in mathematics or mathematical education; to provide adequate training for students in science, engineering, and occupational technical programs; to provide math courses to satisfy general degree requirements; and to provide developmental courses to prepare students for college level work.

 The courses listed below are suggested for students who wish to receive an associate degree at Midland College and transfer to a four-year college.
 An official degree plan should be filed the semester before graduation; please contact the Dean whose name is listed above.
-Please note that courses that require prerequisites are denoted by an asterisk ().